Introduction to Anthropology

 Explores the anthropological idea of culture and how it turned to plural cultures.
 We must bid “Adieu Culture” (Trouillot, Global Transformations: Anthropology and the Modern World).

 For a preview see Ruth Benedict, Franz Boas, and the Anthropological Concept of Culture.
+And see also my current Cultural Anthropology 2016 course.

 Part 4: Sex, Gender, Family